 Inflammatory bowel diseases (IBD) can be really considered to be systemic diseases since they are often associated with extraintestinal manifestations, complications, and other autoimmune disorders.
 Indeed, physicians who care for patients with ulcerative colitis (UC) and Crohn’s disease (CD), the two major forms of IBD, face a new clinical challenge every day, worsened by the very frequent rate of extraintestinal complications.
 Virtually almost every system can be involved, principally eyes, skin, joints, kidneys, liver and biliary tracts, and vasculature (or vascular system) are the most common sites of systemic IBD and their involvement is dependent on different mechanisms.

 Extraintestinal IBD-related immune disease can be classified into two major groups: the first one includes reactive manifestations often associated with intestinal inflammatory activity and therefore reflecting a pathogenic mechanism common with intestinal disease (arthritis, erythema nodosum, pyoderma gangrenosum, aphthous stomatitis, iritis/uveitis)[1,2] (Table 1); the second one includes many autoimmune diseases independent of the bowel disease that reflect only a major susceptibility to autoimmunity.
 They are not considered (apart for primary sclerosing cholangitis) as specific IBD features but only as autoimmune associated diseases such as ankylosing spondilitis, primary biliary cirrhosis, alopecia areata, and thyroid autoimmune disease and others (Table 2).

-Table 1 Major extraintestinal immune-related manifestations of IBD
+Table 1 Major extraintestinal immune-related manifestations of IBD.

-Moreover, many extraintestinal complications due to metabolic or anatomical abnormalities caused directly by IBD have been reported frequently and include osteoporosis, biliary and urinary lithiasis, and anemia (Table ).
+Moreover, many extraintestinal complications due to metabolic or anatomical abnormalities caused directly by IBD have been reported frequently and include osteoporosis, biliary and urinary lithiasis, and anemia (Table 3).